overcyber/skill_HomeAssistant/instructions.md

 - What can you turn on or off
 - When is sunrise
 - When is sunset
-- What state is the sun
+- What position is the sun
 - How long until dusk
 - Whats the ip of the kitchen light